peddadap/design_templates/README.md

 ```
 ### AirFlow Changes

-- The components colored in green are areas where design and behavior of the existing system will be altered
+- The components colored in green are areas where design and behavior of the existing system may be altered
 - The AWS s3 buckets will be "1" per platform, where the bucket name is mapped to "Platform  Name" as in example "cell-expert"
 - Each bucket will contain files specific to a named paltform
 - Within the platform bucket, each operator account {OA} files will be indexed by {yyyy}-{mm}-{dd}-{oa-id}.parquet, for example # "2024-01-31-1234.parquet"